Italian ironclad Sicilia

-Sicilia was the second of three ironclad battleships built for the Italian Regia Marina (Royal Navy).
+Sicilia was the second of three battleships built for the Italian Regia Marina (Royal Navy).
 The ship, named for the island of Sicily, was laid down in Venice in November 1884, launched in July 1891, and completed in May 1895.
 She was armed with a main battery of four 13.5 in guns and had a top speed of 20.3 kn, though this high speed came at the cost of armor protection.